eellison/Spelling-flexible-page-find/README.md

 # Spelling-flexible-page-find
 Chrome extension to find items on a page within a bound of Levenshtein edit distance.
 It's available at https://chrome.google.com/webstore/detail/spelling-flexible-find/laaabbefkghdmbmpaiddindkppmacaol?utm_source=gmail.

+You can also install it locally by downloading the directory, going to chrome://extensions, loading unpacked directory, and choosing this directory.

 Spelling flexible find allows you to find results on a web page within a bound of spelling differences (levenshtein-edit distance).

 This can be useful to find results on the page even if they're mizzpelled, to find results if you're unsure how a word is spelled, or a combination of the two.